Whiz Kids (TV series): Broadcast

+International syndication

+After its cancellation, Universal offered reruns of Whiz Kids to local stations in the United States for a number of years to air as part of their weekend schedules.

 The series was broadcast in the United Kingdom by ITV, and began on 10 March 1984 in a Saturday teatime slot, except for TVS who broadcast the series on a later date and UTV which broadcast the series in a Sunday teatime slot.
 The series was concluded on 14 July 1984.
 Whiz Kids screened in New Zealand on TVNZ in 1984.
 In Japan, it was broadcast by NHK called Maikon Daisakusen (マイコン大作戦, meaning "Microcomputer's big operations") in 1984.

 In Finland, the series was broadcast on Mainos-TV (MTV3) under the title Tietokonejengi (Computer Gang) in 1984.

 In France, the series was broadcast on Antenne 2 (now France 2) under the title Les Petits Génies (The Little Geniuses) from April 1 until June 24, 1984.
 In Quebec, it was broadcast on TVA network in 1985.

 In Germany, the series was broadcast on RTL Plus under the title Computer Kids from January until April 1989.

 In Italy, the series was broadcast on Italia 1 under the title I Ragazzi del Computer (The Computer Guys) from 1985 until 1990.

+In Argentina, the series was broadcast on ATC (now TV Pública) a year after its premiere in USA, under the title La Pandilla de la Computadora (The Computer Gang).